 About Single Conductor Portable Cord

-The large sizes of portable cord are known as industrial power cables.
-They’re similar to extension cords that are much bigger and more durable.
-These large power cables are meant for heavy duty machinery and large construction sites requiring a lot of power.
+When portable cord comes in particularly large sizes, it is considered an industrial power cable.
+They’re similar to extension cords, but are much bigger and more durable.
+These large power cables are meant for heavy-duty machinery and large construction sites requiring a lot of power.

-It’s good to know what you’re talking about when ordering any type of power cable.
-They come in all different awg sizes and insulation thicknesses.
-If you know that the cable is going to receive more impact than usual then let us know that so we can get you’re a more durable jacket.
-It will cost a little bit more but will be worth it to make it last much longer.
+The type of cable required is often determined by the amount of power needed.
+As you’ve seen, these cords come in all different AWG sizes and insulation thicknesses.
+If you know that the cable is going to receive more impact than usual, let us know so we can get you something with a more durable jacket.
+It will cost a little bit more but will be worth it for the added durability.